The State of the Amazon Seller

 In this report, you’ll find:

-- Amazon seller pain points and 2021 priorities
+- Amazon seller strategies, pain points and 2023 priorities

 About the report

-Between December 1-28, 2020, Jungle Scout surveyed 4,864 Amazon sellers, including prospective and former sellers.
-Respondents represent 70 countries, 17 Amazon marketplaces, and all relevant Amazon product categories.
-They are ages 18 to 80+, as well as all genders and levels of education.
-See full report for more details.
+Between December 1, 2022 – January 3, 2023, Jungle Scout surveyed more than 2,000 Amazon sellers, including prospective and former sellers.
+Respondents represent 78 countries, all 20 Amazon marketplaces, and all relevant Amazon product categories.
+They are ages from 18 to 80+ and all genders and levels of education.
+This report focuses on small- to medium-sized business owners who have at least one live product listing on Amazon, including first- and third-party sellers earning $2 million or less in annual ecommerce revenue.
+Read the full report for more details.

 Using the data

-We encourage you to explore Jungle Scout’s State of the Amazon Seller Report, and to share, reference, and publish the findings with attribution to “Jungle Scout” and a link to this page.
+We invite you to explore Jungle Scout’s 2023 State of the Amazon Seller report and to share, reference, and publish the findings with attribution to “Jungle Scout” and a link to this page.

 About Jungle Scout